clojuredocs/guides/tutorials/introduction.md

 ```

 Of course, data structures are values and can't be mutated, but we
-*can* get a new modified copy of the data structure:
+*can* get a new modified copy of a data structure:

 ```clojure
 ;; Vectors